Ask Dashboard - Real-time Q&A Monitoring

 TAH Exception: All TAH subtypes (Event Anchored, Explicit Range, Comparison) — DecayFactor = 1.0 (recency decay disabled)

-Reference-Aware Reroute: When enabled, EA/ER/Comparison/Fallback questions detected as reference-style lookups → AnchorFactor=1.0, WindowFactor=1.0, DecayFactor uses RefAware params (default t½=180d, floor=0.70).
+Reference Reroute: When enabled, EA/ER/Comparison/Fallback questions detected as reference-style lookups → AnchorFactor=1.0, WindowFactor=1.0, DecayFactor uses CRBN params (default t½=180d, floor=0.70).
 Gentle freshness preference — relevance dominates.
 Controlled by toggle + per-tile override.

 (sum: 1.00 ✓)